MJoergen/x16-nexys4ddr/log.md

 So the next thing on my list is to implement sprites in the VERA and then make a small tennis game in BASIC.

+## 2019-12-20
+TODO:
+* Finish the TENNIS game
+* Implement a Pull Request for https://github.com/commanderx16/x16-rom/issues/97
+* Implement sprites in VERA
+* Implement the remaining video modes in VERA.
+* Implement audio.